jgautheron/goconst/README.md

-  -min          	   minimum value, only works with -numbers -max          	   maximum value, only works with -numbers -output            output formatting (text or json) -set_exit_status   Set exit status to 2 if any issues are found
+  -min          	   minimum value, only works with -numbers -max          	   maximum value, only works with -numbers -output            output formatting (text or json) -set-exit-status   Set exit status to 2 if any issues are found

 Examples: